bbauska/Coursera-Bootstrap/readme.md

 webpages to activate and make use of these CSS classes.

-You could see how the CSS classes modified the generic HTML tags and provided Bootstrap\'s own way of presenting the same information.
+You could see how the CSS classes modified the generic HTML tags and provided Bootstrap&apos;s own way of presenting the same information.

 The components that are purely based upon CSS can easily be activated by applying the bootstrap CSS classes to the various HTML tags that are